Architecture

 This chapter explains FLUX architecture in depth: runtime boundaries, module responsibilities, request paths, data ownership, concurrency model, and durability semantics.

-FLUX is currently a single-broker system, but its internal decomposition is intentionally designed to evolve toward distributed control/data plane separation.
+FLUX currently supports single-broker local runtime and a 3-broker Docker runtime bootstrap.
+Its internal decomposition is intentionally designed to evolve toward durable distributed control/data plane separation.

 1) Architectural Overview

-At runtime, FLUX is one broker process that opens a TCP port and accepts plain text requests one line at a time.
+At runtime, each FLUX broker process opens a TCP port and accepts plain text requests one line at a time.
+In Docker cluster mode, this runs as three independent broker processes with explicit IDs and advertised listeners.

 Internally it is split into these domains: